Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 • Partner with tax professionals to assist your clients.

-Requiring $5 Premium Responsibility
+Requiring a $5 Premium Responsibility

 • Requires marketplaces on the federal platform to automatically verify that no-premium clients using the APTC are eligible for the full APTC.